morektz/MorektzBountySmash/D/qbrzg.md

 - Create resources for people who already save and spend ZEC.
 - Expand the Zcash community and/or increase Zcash adoption.

 ## Consideration Process / Selection Process

+Every grant application should contain the fundamental principle of enhancing financial privacy by usage of the Zcash protocol.
+As described in their [GUIDE.](https://grants.zfnd.org/guide)

+> Privacy is the Foundation's focus and priority, so an ideal grant project is one that promotes, encourages, facilitates, or incorporates shielded addresses and z2z transactions.
+An ideal grant proposal defines who will benefit from the project, as well as how and why.
+Lastly, an ideal grant proposal is clear, pragmatic, detailed, and justified by solid evidence or reasoning.

+In addition to advancing the Zcash ecosystem.
+The following are guiding principle which every application should follow:

+1. Clear = Plainly stated and easy to understand
+2. Pragmatic = Has realistic goals and expectations
+3. Deatailed = Includes a concrete plan of action
+4. Justified = Aligned with the foundations [mission.](https://www.zfnd.org/about/#mission)
 ## Application Process